Pylons/pyramid/docs/narr/templates.rst

-   :app:`Pyramid` bindings directly within view callables, the auto-template-reload strategy explained in :ref:`reload_templates_section` will not be available, nor will the template resource overriding capability explained in :ref:`overriding_resources_section` be available, nor will it be possible to use any template using that language as a :term:`renderer`.
+   :app:`Pyramid` bindings directly within view callables, the auto-template-reload strategy explained in :ref:`reload_templates_section` will not be available, nor will the template asset overriding capability explained in :ref:`overriding_assets_section` be available, nor will it be possible to use any template using that language as a :term:`renderer`.
 However, it's reasonably easy to write custom templating system binding packages for use under :app:`Pyramid` so